lsst-dm/dmtn-056/dataunits.rst

 Camera
 ------

-Camera :ref:`DataUnit <DataUnit>` are essentially just sources of raw data with a constant layout of PhysicalSensors and a self-constent numbering system for Visits.
+Camera :ref:`DataUnit <DataUnit>` are essentially just sources of raw data with a constant layout of :ref:`PhysicalSensors <PhysicalSensor>` and a self-constent numbering system for :ref:`Visits <Visit>`.

 Different versions of the same camera (due to e.g. changes in hardware) should still correspond to a single Camera :ref:`DataUnit`.
 There are thus multiple ``afw.cameraGeom.Camera`` objects associated with a single Camera :ref:`DataUnit`; the most natural approach to relating them would be to store the ``afw.cameraGeom.Camera`` as a :ref:`MasterCalib` :ref:`Dataset`.